Can any of us have a reasonable expectation of privacy in an age of mobile phones, drones and the internet?

 Is privacy dead?

-Dr Nicole Moreham, an Associate Professor at Victoria University of Wellington’s School of Law, is researching the legal and practical aspects of privacy protection.
+Dr Nicole Moreham, an Associate Professor at the University’s School of Law, is researching the legal and practical aspects of privacy protection.

 “Some people say that we live in a post-privacy world—I really don’t think that’s the case.
 Privacy is about your ability to choose to what extent you’re accessed by someone else—who can see you, who can hear you,” she says.
 “And although new technologies in some sense threaten that, we still value that as a society and should do all we reasonably can to protect it.”